patrickjuchli/basic-ftp/README.md

 }
 ```

 The next example shows how to work with directories and their content.
 First, we make sure a remote path exists, creating all directories as necessary.
-We then remove any existing directories or files from it and upload the contents of a local one.
+Then, we remove any existing directories and files from it and upload the contents of a local one.

 ```js
 await client.ensureDir("my/remote/directory")